brunoscota/ng-alertsmgmt-front/README.md

 - Form labels not correspond actual label in JIra's form.
 - Sequelize deprecated messages.
 - Set a new Icon and favicon
+- issue when db not found or not available.